Economic and spiritual hope for North Africa

 Come serve with this transformational business for 2-6 months, or more.
 The following skills are particularly needed: engineering, administration, finance, marketing, photography, graphic design, web design.

-- To see the lives of our employees, clients, distributors and customers being transformed as this business is established through hard work.
+• the lives of our employees, clients, distributors and customers being transformed as this business is established through hard work.